waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **VERIFY ALL WARPS:** Before setting a navigation goal to a warp, I MUST first confirm its existence and coordinates in the `Game State Information -> Map Events -> Warps` list.
 My visual assessment or memory can be wrong.
 - **CONSULT YOUR KNOWLEDGE BASE:** My notepad contains critical, verified information about game mechanics (like impassable tiles).
 I MUST consult this knowledge base *before* attempting an action to avoid repeating solved problems and wasting turns on impossible movements, as seen with the COUNTER tile incident.
 - **TRUST THE GAME STATE OVER MEMORY:** After experiencing severe hallucinations (e.g., battling a non-existent trainer, being in the wrong location), it is a critical, non-negotiable directive to always trust the raw Game State Information as the absolute source of truth.
 My own memory or interpretation of events is unreliable and must be discarded if it contradicts the game state.
+- **One-Way Warps:** Some warps, especially holes in the floor, may be one-way exits.
+If simple interaction methods (stepping on, pressing 'A', pressing a direction) fail repeatedly, assume it is an exit or requires a complex external trigger.
+Do not get stuck testing simple interactions.

 # Game Mechanics & Systems
 - The Day/Night cycle is an important mechanic in this game, affecting events.